wowpin/dumserver/README.md

 1. Install the server in a folder of your choice using `curl -s https://raw.githubusercontent.com/wowpin/dumserver/master/installer.sh | bash && python3 <(curl "https://raw.githubusercontent.com/wowpin/dumserver/master/setup.py" -s -N)`
 2. As a last step, the installer will try to detect your public IP address and set it in Webclient config files.
 You can also choose to provide the IP manually.
 4. `cd dumserver` and run it by typing `sudo ./start-server.sh`
+5. If you are running an instance behind a firewall (e.g. Google Cloud), make sure any ingress traffic to port TCP 35123 is allowed - in order for the webclient to be able to connect to the python server.
+You will get a blank screen when connecting to the server otherwise.

 Note: start-server.sh needs to be ran as root if Webclient is configured to run on port 80 (that's how it comes by default).